tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Compatibility Mode" for TLS 1.3 described in {{!RFC8446}}.

-In the first step, the deployability of GREASE ECH is established by deploying the protocol and measuring its impact. [[OPEN ISSUE: Run an experiment that compares the error rate of GREASE ECH connections with vanilla TLS 1.3.]]
+In the first step, the deployability of GREASE ECH is established by deploying the protocol and measuring its impact. [[TODO: Document the results of an an experiment that compares the error rate of GREASE ECH connections with vanilla TLS 1.3.]]

 From this experiment we can deduce the set of features of the TLS handshake that are known to trigger differentiable treatment by the network.
 This set might